kormax/apple-home-key/README.md

 Home Key uses two application identifiers:
 1. Home Key Primary:
     `A0000008580101`.
-Primary, used for most commands;
+Used for authentication.
+Implemented on the SE;
 2. Home Key Configuration:
     `A0000008580102`.
-Presumably used for attestation exchange, can only be selected after a successful STANDARD authentication with a primary applet.
+Used for attestation exchange.
+Implemented via HCE.
+Can only be selected after a successful STANDARD authentication with a following EXCHANGE and CONTROL FLOW commands.

-In most situations a reader will only use the Primary applet, Configuration will be selected only:
+In most situations a reader will only use the Primary applet.
-- If a new person is invited and a key data hasn't been provisioned into a lock prior to that;
+Configuration applet will be selected only if a new device has been invited and a key data hasn't been provisioned into a lock prior to that;
-- After key revocation?;

-There might be more instances when mailbox is used.
-This information might change as we are able to research the protocol more in-depth.
+Invitation is attested by the HAP pairing key of the person whom the device belongs to.

 ## Command overview